gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** Is it possible to dictate code splitting manually, e.g. component level code splitting?
 **Answer:** Yup!
 React.
 Lazy is great + standard async imports.

 **Question:** How can I expose global variables during the build process?
 We are looking to use JSDom during the build process.
-We currently have the async loading of the Interweave module, but we want our SSR generated html to match the final rendered DOM.
+We currently have the async loading of the Interweave module, but we want our SSR generated HTML to match the final rendered DOM.
 **Answer:** Check out [Environment Variables](/docs/environment-variables/).

 **Question:** Is there a way to enable SSR on run time to things like a post preview?